axondeepseg/axondeepseg/docs/source/documentation.rst

 --overlap           Overlap value (in pixels) of the patches when doing the segmentation.
                     Higher values of overlap can improve the segmentation at patch borders, but also increase the segmentation time.
 Default value: 48.
 Recommended range of values: [10-100].

+-z ZOOM             Zoom factor.
+                    When applying the model, the pixel size of the image will be multiplied by this number.

 ..
 NOTE :: You can get the detailed description of all the arguments of the **axondeepseg** command at any time by using the **-h** argument:
    ::